-Quanterion’s Reliability, Availability Maintainability (RAM) Modeling training is broken up into two different 3-day courses.
-Part 1 is a three-day course that addresses the mathematics of the fundamental modeling approaches while Part 2 is a two-day course that takes a more in-depth look at the application of specific modeling techniques and how they can be used to estimate and improve a system’s availability.
+Quanterion’s Reliability, Availability Maintainability (RAM) Modeling training is separated into two different courses.
+Part 1 is a three-day course that addresses the mathematics of the fundamental modeling approaches, while Part 2 is a two-day course that takes a more in-depth look at the application of specific modeling techniques and how they can be used to estimate and improve a system’s availability.

 The second two-day course in this training series extends upon the basic principles presented in Part I of the RAM Modeling course to cover complex modeling techniques, with an emphasis on maintainability modeling, and practical applications of these tools and analyses.